AdhidevMullaratte/Smart-Dine-Java-Based-Restaurant-Menu-and-Billing-System/README.md

 # Smart-Dine-Java-Based-Restaurant-Menu-and-Billing-System
-Your Restaurant Menu and Billing App is a robust Java-based application integrated with a MySQL database to manage restaurant operations efficiently.
-The app connects seamlessly with the MySQL backend, ensuring real-time data storage and retrieval for menu management, order processing, and billing.
+About the Project
+Welcome to Smart Dine, a project I built to simplify restaurant operations with Java and MySQL!
+This application is designed to manage menus, process customer orders, and generate bills in real-time, all while maintaining seamless integration with a MySQL database for data storage.
+It’s a complete solution for anyone looking to digitize restaurant workflows.